 Yecenia Tostado is the Executive Director of Project Azul.
 She is passionate about improving the local and global community and is committed to the empowerment and advancement of individuals across various stages of their education and career journey.
 She previously served as associate director for Indy Achieves at EmployIndy.

-She is committed to civic engagement and proudly serves on the Board of Directors for Leadership Indianapolis, Right Fit Indiana, and the District Theater.
+She is committed to civic engagement and proudly serves on the Board of Directors for Leadership Indianapolis, the Indiana Humanities, and the District Theater.
 She is part of the Founding Steering Committee for the Axis Leadership Program, which is a partnership between the Indiana Latino Expo and the City of Indianapolis Mayor’s Office focused on providing professional and leadership development for young Latino professionals, something Yecenia believes is critical to the success of the cities.

 She was recognized as one of Indiana University College of Arts and Sciences 20 Under 40 in 2021, the Indianapolis Business Journal’s Forty Under 40 class of 2020, and Indy Eleven’s Campeones de la Comunidad (Champions of the Community) in 2019.
 She is a graduate of the Stanley K. Lacy (SKL) Executive Leadership Series Class XLIII and an alumna of the FBI Citizens Academy.
 She received a Bachelor of Arts from the College of Arts and Sciences at Indiana University and a Master of Public Affairs from O’Neill School of Public and Environmental Affairs at IUPUI.

 Maria Baca Vilchez is the Workforce Success Manager for Project Azul, where she supports and places candidates into life-changing jobs.
 Prior to this role, Maria has served in workforce development, employment, financial, and income support coaching roles.